brant-ruan/vpss/README.md

 Notes:

-- We used Soot to perform static analysis and build the call graphs for experiments in this paper.
+- We use Soot to perform static analysis and build the call graphs for experiments in this paper.
 Although we also tested with Tai-e, it is an experimental option and may require more effort to work properly.

 ### 🔮 Step 4: VPSS Calculation